arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 # Updating policy of the API '$ApiId'
 ```

-## Import policy to an operation in the Azure API Management service
+## Import policy to an operation in the Azure API Management instance
 Imports a policy from a file to an API operation in Azure API Management.

 | Parameter           | Mandatory | Description                                                     |